 How do I set up pre-orders in one market and normal sales in another on Shopify?

-You have a product with stock available in one market (e.g. AU) but out of stock in another (e.g. US).
-You want to keep the product selling as normal in the AU and run pre-orders in the US.
-(And set clear expectations for US customers that it's a pre-order.)
+If you have a product with stock available in one market (e.g. AU) but out of stock in another (e.g. US)., and you want to keep the product selling as normal in the AU and run pre-orders in the US., this is the help article for you.

-In this article, we'll list out the step-by-step to make this work using Shopify’s built-in functionalities and our Early Bird app for added functionality.
+In this article, we'll show you how to set up pre-orders in one market while selling normally in another using Shopify's built-in functionalities and our Early Bird app for added functionality.
+(And set clear expectations for US customers that it's a pre-order too.)

 We answered the original question from a Shopify merchant here.